 - Getting to Calicut: You will need to book a second flight from your city of arrival in India to Calicut International Airport (CCJ), which is also known by the name Kozhikode.
 The cheapest website that we have found to book an internal flight is called MakeMyTrip.com.
 You will need to provide a domestic cell phone number.
 You can use Mr. Haris’: +91 9847 003 68

 - Travel to Kannur: Once your flight has been booked, please write to Mr. Haris (email@example.com) to arrange your transportation from Calicut to Kannur.
 This trip will take approx. 2-5 hours; cost is around RP 3.500 rupees or $70CAD.
 Bring snacks and water!

-- NOTE: Kannur has now an international airport.
-Connections from Europe may be available by 2020.
+- NOTE: Kannur now has an international airport.
+Connections from Europe are available now

 Your Budget / Retreat Costs

 - International Flight to India: approx. $2000 to 2.500 CAD per person